What is a change event?

 On a construction project, a change event is any change that affects the original scope of a construction project.
 It can be any event that affects the scope of the work to be completed, causes a change to the project programme or results in unexpected costs.
-With Procore, you can create a change event to record the event that establishes the need for a variation.
 It allows your project's team members and stakeholders to prepare for a cost change before it becomes an actual cost.

 Example 1: Create a Change Event to Establish a Variation

 A change event can come from many sources and is an event that establishes the variation process.
 Examples include:

 - Addressing an unforeseen issue caused by a vague document or specification.

 Example 2: Create a Change Event to Document a Backcharge

 A change event can also be used to document a project condition that resulted in a backcharge.
 The intent of a backcharge is to recover the unforeseen expenses incurred when performing corrective actions that a party was contractually obligated to perform.